Ruadhri/nidc-workshop-2025-prompts/README.md

 # NIDC Workshop 2025: Code & Conundrums: From Spec to Puzzle, an AI-Assisted Workshop.

-Sample prompts for the workshop to develop a modern, web-based Logic Grid Puzzle application developed during the NIDC Workshop 2025.
+Sample prompts to develop a modern, web-based Logic Grid Puzzle application developed during the NIDC Workshop 2025.
 This project aims to transform classic logic grid puzzles into an interactive digital experience where users can deduce relationships between multiple categories from given clues.

 ## Project Overview